Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Numerical method

-As shown in \eqref{finiteexpand}, $M$ determines the number of basis elements in use.
-It is the most important parameter for the convergence of the numerical method.
-The larger $M$ is, the closer the mapped Legendre series is to its ground-truth because the basis set given $M \rightarrow \infty$ is complete.
-If a function of interest is analytic and decays properly, then the convergence is exponential in terms of increasing $M$.
-Even if it contains any singularity in the interior, the convergence must occur at infinite $M$, albeit rather slow, as far as the function belongs to the Hilbert space $L^2 \left( \mathbb{R}^{+}, w(r)dr \right)$.
+As shown in \eqref{finiteexpand}, $M$ determines the number of basis elements in use and is the most important parameter for the numerical method's convergence.
+The larger the value of $M$, the closer the mapped Legendre series is to its ground-truth, as the full basis set assuming $M \rightarrow \infty$ is complete.
+If the function of interest is analytic and decays properly, the convergence is exponential with increasing $M$.
+Even if the function contains any singularity in the interior, the convergence must occur at infinite $M$, albeit slowly, as long as the function belongs to the Hilbert space $L^2 \left( \mathbb{R}^{+}, w(r)dr \right)$.

-For better convergence, it is always preferable to choose larger $M$.
-However, too large $M$ causes the resulting matrix eigenvalue problem's size to be excessively big, whose time complexity increases in the cube of $2M$.
-Consequently, in practice the availability limit of computing resources should restrain how large $M$ can be.
+For achieving better accuracy, it is always preferable to select a larger value of $M$.
+However, a too large value of $M$ may cause the resulting matrix eigenvalue problem to be excessively large, leading to an increase in the time complexity in $(2M)^3$.
+In practice, the availability of computing resources should limit the maximum value of $M$.